dirkyboy098/juliarFuture/README.md

 # Function Overloading

 Juliar currently doesn't support overloading.
 However, this may change in the future.
-Let us know how you feel.
+Let us know how you feel!

 # Variable Declaration

 Variables are declared using one of the following declarations: `int`, `double`, `float`, `string`, `obj`.
-Please note, if you are not sure what type is going to be, you can let the compiler decide by using `var` instead.
+Please note, if you are not sure what type it is going to be, you can let the compiler decide by using `var` instead.

 # Printing to Screen